spelunky-fyi/overlunky/docs/src/includes/_types.md

 int | [screen_last](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=screen_last) |
 int | [screen](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=screen) |
 int | [screen_next](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=screen_next) |
-bool | [ingame](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=ingame) | True when you have control over your character bool | [playing](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=playing) | True whenever you are in an active game (basically everything except the main menu, character select etc.) int | [pause](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=pause) | `state.pause == 2` will pause the game but that won't run any callback, `state.pause == 16` will do the same but `set_global_interval` will still work int | [width](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=width) | level width in rooms (number of rooms horizontally) int | [height](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=height) | level height in rooms (number of rooms vertically)
+int | [ingame](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=ingame) | Is 1 when you in a game, is set to 0 or 1 in main menu, can't be trusted there, normally in a level is 1 unless you go to the options int | [playing](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=playing) | Is 1 when you are in a level, but going to options sets it to 0 and does not set it back to 1 after the way back, don't trust it int | [pause](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=pause) | `state.pause == 2` will pause the game but that won't run any callback, `state.pause == 16` will do the same but `set_global_interval` will still work int | [width](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=width) | level width in rooms (number of rooms horizontally) int | [height](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=height) | level height in rooms (number of rooms vertically)